The Laughing Housewife

 - My motto: you can never have too many Maltesers (the roof of your mouth is raw from eating seven boxes on Christmas Day?
 Suck it up, you wimp!)

 I’m a Christian – I know, incredible, isn’t it?
 I wouldn’t have believed it if I’d been reading me, either.
 I have a strong and enduring faith, but that’s not what this blog is about.
 This blog is about poking fun at life: if something funny happens in church, you’ll hear about it; but otherwise, no preaching.
-I only mention it in the interests of openness.
+I only mention it in the interest of openness.

 I don’t edit your comments except for blasphemy and swearing.
 I’m a great believer in free speech but this blog is an autocracy so I won’t have anything on it that makes me uncomfortable.
 But I do it quietly, so don’t be afraid that you’ll receive a sharply-worded email from me (unless you say something complimentary, which makes me come over all British and harumphy).